pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 ## Dynamical state machines

-Actors have functions describing their [behaviors](https://pbayer.github.io/YAActL.jl/dev/usage/#Behaviors).
+Actors have their [behaviors](https://pbayer.github.io/YAActL.jl/dev/usage/#Behaviors) described by functions.
 They can change those functions with `become`.
 Thus they assume a new state and act as state machines:

 ```julia
 function idle(s::Server, ::Arrive)